ropensci/tidyhydat/README.md

 #> Applying predicate on the first 100 rows
 #> Warning: 532 failed to parse.
 #> Warning: 426 failed to parse.
+#> Warning: call dbDisconnect() when finished working with a connection
 #> # A tibble: 52,300 x 3
 #> # Groups:   STATION_NUMBER [2]
 #>    STATION_NUMBER  FLOW       Date